onap/archived-portal/ecomp-portal-BE-os/README.md

 - [Portal-48] Fix to save a new app on Application onboarding
 - [Portal-49] image icon is missing on Widget corner
 - [Portal-63] remove att_abs_tpls*.js and greensock url
+- [Portal-69] unable to pick role in Functional Menu Update
+- [Portal-73] unable to onboard new Application fix
+- [Portal-50] Enabled the junit coverage in ONAP
+- [Portal-76] Edit functional menu modal doesn't show
+- [Portal-61] Fixed the routing problem, loaded data and changed the notification hyperlink
+- [Portal-77] Changes to remove preview image and update the new image automatically on App onbarding page

 Version 1.0.0, February 2017
 - Initial release